Best Overall VPN

 Where NortonVPN becomes really appealing, though, is if you couple it with Norton’s larger suite of cybersecurity and identity theft protections.
 If you’re looking for total, comprehensive coverage — this is likely the service you’ve been waiting for.
 Check out our review of NortonLifeLock identity theft protection to get a more complete picture of what they’re offering — but be forewarned — it’s extensive.

 Not exactly sure what a VPN is?
-Consider this a crash course for you…
+That’s fine!
+Consider this your crash course.

-VPN is short for “Virtual Private Network.”
-This form of software was first made popular in the late 1990s and early 2000s by organizations looking to protect their data while employees worked remotely,1 but they’ve been exploding in popularity recently as data breaches and identity theft incidents have become rampant and people are becoming more aware of just how exposed they are online.
+Before we get into that though — a brief history.
+The first VPN was built in 1996 by Microsoft engineers looking for a way to transmit private data over a public network.
+They were then made popular in the late 1990s and early 2000s by organizations looking to protect their data while employees worked remotely,1 but they’ve been exploding in popularity recently as data breaches and identity theft incidents have become rampant and people are becoming more aware of just how exposed they are online.

-FYI: The first “VPN” as we know it can be traced back to Microsoft in 1996, when employees developed the first peer-to-peer tunneling protocol, or PPTN.2
+FYI: The first “VPN” was also the first instance of peer-to-peer tunneling protocol, or PPTN.2

 VPNs work just like any other computer program.
 You install them on your device, switch them on, and they go to work (so far, so simple).
 Some are more complicated than others, as many offer advanced features and settings.
 And like any product, some work fantastically while others aren’t even worth the download.
 But understanding how they work and which service is right for you is exactly why we’re here.

 To understand how a VPN works, you have to know a little about the architecture of the internet.
-In very simple terms, the internet as we know it is a network of connected devices.
-Every device that has internet capability is assigned an IP address that helps identify data and send it to the right place.
+In very simple terms, the internet we use every day is a network of connected devices.
+Every device that has internet capability is assigned an IP address which helps identify data and send it to the right place.

-On the unsecured internet — which is really a vast sea filled with pirates — your IP address is visible to anyone who cares to find it.
-And in the right hands, your address can be used to collect all sorts of information about you.
+On the unsecured internet, your IP address is visible to anyone who cares to find it.
+And in the right hands, that address can be used to collect all sorts of information about you.

-FYI: Oftentimes it’s relatively harmless when your IP address leaks (you might see more targeted ads, for instance), but bad actors can also use it to gather your sensitive information to sell and trade on the dark web.
+FYI: Most of the time it’s relatively harmless when you surf the web with your IP address exposed, but bad actors can use it to gather your sensitive information to sell and trade on the dark web.

 Enter the Virtual Private Network…

-With a VPN, your data is encrypted — meaning it’s all scrambled up — and sent from your computer through a secure tunnel to a server operated by your VPN provider where it is then reassembled.
-Since your data exits there, your actual IP address is hidden, and since it’s encrypted in transit, it makes it much harder to trace who you are and what you’re doing online.
+A VPN protects you in two ways.
+First, your data is encrypted — meaning it’s all scrambled up, so that if it’s intercepted on its journey through the net, there’s no way for bad actors to interpret it.
+Then it is sent from your computer through a secure tunnel to a server operated by your VPN provider where it is then reassembled.
+Since your data leaves at that endpoint, your actual IP address is hidden, and since it’s encrypted in transit, it makes it much harder to trace who you are and what you’re doing online.

-In other words, a VPN is the next best thing to an invisibility cloak.
+Very simply put, a VPN is the next best thing to a digital invisibility cloak.

 It’s an interesting question, and it’s one you have to weigh with another question: How much do you value your privacy?
 If you’re online and not using a VPN, you have to assume what you’re doing is being watched.
 Now does that mean there’s always a hacker waiting to nap your banking information every time you check your email?
 No, but you can’t completely discredit that potential, either.
 Do you really need a home security system?
 Hopefully not.
 But you’ll be happy you have one the night a burglar tries to break in.